 What features do I actually need?

 You don’t want to invest in more features than you need.
-Some of the key features your PIM should have are:
+Here are a few key features your PIM system should include:

 - Easy to create and manage categories